wp-plugins/whats-running/readme.txt

 = Now you can highlight your own plugin and theme =

-Provide a part of its path:
+Provide a part of its path in wp-config.php:

 `define( 'WHATS_RUNNING_HIGHLIGHT', 'wp-content/plugins/my-plugin' );`

+= Color codes =

 * your code is highlighted with YELLOW background
 * plugin files are in BLUE